Santa Cruz 5010 Review — Making Short Work of Any Trail

-The only other notable change in 2022 is the color finishes, including a super-sleek Stormbringer Purple and classic Golden Yellow and Black.
+The only other notable change is the color finishes, including a super-sleek Stormbringer Purple and classic Golden Yellow and Black.

 Santa Cruz is renowned for its industry-leading carbon fiber frames that they design, test, and prototype in their carbon lab in California.
 They’re so confident in the quality and performance of their frames that each one is backed by a lifetime warranty.

 The Santa Cruz 5010 frame is available in Carbon C or Carbon CC.
 The Carbon C is slightly heavier and cheaper than the CC frame but has the same ride characteristics.
 Unfortunately, there is no Santa Cruz 5010 aluminum this year, meaning the prices start high.

 Each frame on the line features sleek integrated cabling, a threaded bottom bracket, a chainstay protector on the drivetrain side, and a guard on the underside of the downtube.
 In addition, there are mounts for a chainring bash guard as well, so you can protect your drivetrain from rocks and other hard objects on the trails.